LSEG-API-Samples/Example.DataLibrary.DotNet.MRNStoryConsumer/README.md

 ## Introduction

+**Update**: October 2021

-It's been a while we receive a question from the .NET developer about easy to use solutions that can help them save the time to develop the application for retrieving market data from Elektron via both the TREP and Elektron Real-Time(ERT) in Cloud.
+It's been a while we receive a question from the .NET developer about easy to use solutions that can help them save the time to develop the application for retrieving market data from Refinitiv Real-Time via both the Refinitiv Real-Time Distribution System
+(RTDS) and Refinitiv Real-Time -- Optimized (RTO - formerly known as ERT in the Cloud).

-Typically, ERT in Cloud and TREP version 3.2.x and later version provide a Websocket connection for a developer so that they can use any WebSocket client library to establish a connection and communicate with the WebSocket server directly.
-Anyway, to retrieve data from ERT in Cloud, it requires additional steps that the connecting user must authenticate themselves before a session establishing with the server.
+Typically, RTO and RTDS version 3.2.x and later version provide a Websocket connection for a developer so that they can use any WebSocket client library to establish a connection and communicate with the WebSocket server directly.
+Anyway, to retrieve data from RTO, it requires additional steps that the connecting user must authenticate themselves before a session establishing with the server.
 Moreover, the application also needs to design the application's workflow to control the JSON request and response message along with maintaining the ping and pong, which is a heartbeat message between the client app and the server-side.
 As a result, the workflow to create the application is quite a complicated process.

 [The Refinitiv Data Platform Libraries for .NET (RDP.NET)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries) is a new community-based library which is designed as ease-of-use interfaces and it can help eliminate the development process complexity.
 The below picture depicts the architecture of RDP Libraries.
 The below picture depicts the architecture of RDP Libraries.